tyson-nw/SRD/SRD.md

 - **Target** - 3 space [[#Aura]]
 - **Duration** - 1 hour

 The area is hallowed against undead, undead cannot be raised within the are, and have a Hinderance on all rolls if they are within the area.
 If cast as a [[#Ritual]] the duration becomes 1 day and increases the Target to a12 space [[#Aura]].
-Casting this spell consumes 100gp worth of incense.
+Casting this spell consumes 100gp worth of quality incense.

 ### Heal
 - **Tier 1** - [[#Druid]], [[#God Touched]]